 She has been a reliable actress ever since day one—with her impressive screen debut in “S.” (1998), playing a young girl in a highly dysfunctional family who is unable to get her life on the right tracks.
 Primarily aiming at the art-house market, it didn’t stop her from going from one film to another, earning her the Plateau Award as Best Actress in her second feature “Any Way the Wind Blows” (2003).
 Later on, she was nominated for Flanders’ most prestigious film award, the Ensor, for her supporting role in director Felix van Groeningen’s “De Helaasheid der Dingen” (2009, a.k.a.
 “Misfortunates”), as best actress in “Swooni” (2011), a drama set in a luxurious Brussels hotel (also nominated at the Chicago Film Festival), and “Waste Land” (2014), a psychological thriller about a man and a city in crisis during the nine months of pregnancy of his wife (character played by Ms. Broods).
 The following year, she appeared in “Galloping Mind” (2015), a drama about twins separated at birth whose paths cross again in their early teens, which another Ensor Award nomination.

-I met Ms. Broods at the 14th Brussels Film Festival where she was a member of the jury.
-In between the films she and her colleagues had to view, judge and rate, this is the conversation I had with this stunning actress who’s not afraid to accept challenging and demanding roles.
+Last June, I met Ms. Broods at the 14th Brussels Film Festival.
+She was a member of the jury; in between the films she and her colleagues had to view, judge and rate, this is the conversation I had with this stunning actress who’s not afraid to accept challenging and demanding roles.

 Ms. Broods, what standards do you use to accept or turn down a role?